Grant-Steinfeld/python-starter/README.md

 a) FastTrack: Just clone and use the master branch to get started right away.

-> Pro tip: Use the Green `Use this Template` button to fork this repo to your github account and build your awesome Python3 application based of that.
+> Pro tip: Use the Green `Use this template` button to fork this repo to your github account and build your awesome Python3 application based of that.
 Note this will only fork the `master` branch.

 b) LearningTrack: Clone this repo then progressively do a git checkout on all the branhes in their numerical sort order